derekeklund/Backtesting/README.md

-# Backtesting Framework for Stationary & Co-Integrated Strategies Overview
+# Backtesting Framework for Stationary & Co-Integrated Strategies

-This repository is a work in progress for a backtesting framework that:
+## This repository is a work in progress for a backtesting framework that:

 1. Tests for stationarity using methods like ADF (Augmented Dickey-Fuller)